sarbajyoti123/Google-Image-Scraper/README.md

 *Note: It is advised to use this image scraper for learning/research purposes only.*

+## Features
+1. A file containing a list of keywords can be given to the program
+1. A log file is created to find and remove bugs if any
+1. Coloured text output so it is easier to find relevant information quickly

 ## Demo: Scraping 10 cat images
 ![demo.gif](demo.gif)